 script at the right place, that's it.

-internal data model built by Survol, from one or several of its agents, is a set
+internal data model built by Survol agents, is a set

 open-source project: Everyone can freely download and use it.

-Survol has add-ons: It is very easy to customize Survol by adding new
+Survol can have add-ons: It is very easy to customize Survol by adding new

 scripts and classes: One just need to add Python scripts at the right